davidolivefarga/everybody-codes-2024/quest_01/README.md

 xBxAAABCDxCC
 ```

-### 🎯 Objective

-Calculate the total amount of healing potions required to defeat all creatures.

-Again, there's an extra twist: the list must be interpreted in groups of 3.
-As before, when a group contains 2 creatures, defeating them requires **1 extra healing potion per creature**.
-But if a group contains 3 creatures, defeating them requires **2 extra healing potions per creature**.
+This time the list must be interpreted in groups of 3.

+-   If a group contains 2 creatures, defeating them requires **1 extra healing potion per creature**.
+-   If a group contains 3 creatures, defeating them requires **2 extra healing potions per creature**.

+We want to calculate the amount of healing potions required to defeat all creatures.

 ### 📜 Solution

-Straight-forward solution, the only thing worth mentioning is that the input guarantees that all groups will be complete (that is, `creatures.length % 3 === 0`).
+Straight-forward solution, the only thing worth mentioning is that the input is guaranteed to have complete groups (that is, `creatures.length % 3 === 0`).
 Otherwise, we would simply need to append `x` to the list until all groups are completed.

 ```js
 const potionsPerCreature = { A: 0, B: 1, C: 3, D: 5, x: 0 };